Statistics-based quality management

 VMT Food Industry Journal, 23 September 2016 09:49 | Fred Fransen

-“Let me have a summary of the refraction of organic ketchup over the past 6 months in 30 minutes please.”
+“Let me see a summary of the refraction of organic ketchup over the past half year in 30 minutes please.”
 It is just one of those questions that a site manager from a sauce factory could ask his quality engineers to do.
 At most factories such a question would result in a search in a set of binder files to find the test results, and enter these in an excel file to create the desired statistics and trending.
-At the Kraft Heinz factory in Elst (NL) they simply run their statistics directly on their system, and the site manager has the required information on his mobile in a few minutes time.
+At the Kraft Heinz factory in Elst (NL) they simply run their statistics directly on their system, and the site manager has the required information on his mobile within a few minutes.

 Benchmarking performances of the different Kraft Heinz sites leaves no room for complacency by local management and staff.
 Operations and quality are continuously subject to close monitoring.
 “Yield” for example, is a key performance indicator (KPI) monitored by Hans Hendriksen, site manager, as part of his MBO (Management by Objectives).
 This is a KPI which is constantly under pressure, and the new software plays an important role to improve it.
 Since the introduction of the new software a lot of product quality measurements have been collected in the database.
 By now, the amount of data is enough to abandon the ad-hoc analysis method, and start data analysis on a structural basis.
 Lab Coordinator John van Bolderen has started this process and analyzed the salt-, pH- and refraction-data of all their recipes over a period of time.